CLI Reference

 ```

-> **Note**: After importing, run `basic-memory sync` to sync the new files into the index.
+> **Note**: After importing, run `basic-memory sync` to index the new files.

 ### status